Unsupported Browser

 Elizabeth Berger, MD, MS

-Dr. Berger was an ACS Clinical Scholar-in-Residence from 2014 to 2016.
-Her focus at the ACS was in breast cancer research and outcomes.
-She is also a general surgery resident at Loyola University Chicago.
-While at the College, we worked with the National Cancer Database (NCDB) to evaluate recent trends of nodal dissection in early staged breast cancer after breast conservation and systemic therapy.
+Dr. Elizabeth Berger was an ACS Clinical Scholar-in-Residence from 2014 to 2016.
+Her focus at the ACS was on breast cancer research and outcomes.
+She was also a general surgery resident at Loyola University Chicago.
+While at the College, she worked with the National Cancer Database (NCDB) to evaluate recent trends of nodal dissection in early-stage breast cancer after breast conservation and systemic therapy.
 Additionally, she assisted with the adoption and success of quality measures for improving care in breast cancer and worked closely with the National Accreditation Program for Breast Centers (NAPBC) to evaluate outcomes of accredited centers.
-She is also collaborating on a longer-term project that is evaluating the effectiveness of routine surveillance versus symptom-based imaging on the detection of recurrence in breast cancer.
-Along with her other projects, she also worked with Dr. Bilimoria on the Illinois State Quality Improvement Collaborative with a focus on the educational component within each hospital and how to most effectively implement quality and process improvement education.
+She also collaborated on a longer-term project that evaluated the effectiveness of routine surveillance versus symptom-based imaging on the detection of recurrence in breast cancer.
+Along with her other projects, she also worked with Dr. Bilimoria on the Illinois State Quality Improvement Collaborative, with a focus on the educational component within each hospital and how to most effectively implement quality and process improvement education.
 While at the ACS, she completed a master’s degree in health services and outcomes research at Northwestern University.

 kristinban.jpg